Princess Isabella of Parma: Sur le sort des princesses

-In the study The Fate of Princesses, Isabella wrote that a princess was the 'victim of a minister's unfortunate policies', sacrificed for the supposed public good.
+In the study The Fate of Princesses, Isabella wrote that a princess was the “victim of a minister's unfortunate policies”, sacrificed for the supposed public good.
 She criticised the idea of allying countries through marriages, arguing that this cannot lead to a lasting alliance.
-She concluded with saying that a princess might be able to make her 'sad situation' 'enviable' by invoking the will of God and serving Him.
+She concluded that a princess was in a “sad situation” which she could nevertheless make “enviable” by invoking the will of God and serving Him.

 What can the daughter of a great prince expect? [...]
 Already at birth she is a slave to the prejudices of the people; she is born only to be subjected to this welter of honours, to this etiquette attached to greatness. [...]
 Her position deprives her of knowing [those] by whom she is surrounded. [...]
 The rank which she bears, far from bringing her the slightest advantage, deprives her of the greatest pleasure of life. [...]
 [O]bligated to live in the world, she hardly has any acquaintances or friends. [...]

 This is not all.
 In the end, they want to marry her off.
 She is therefore condemned to leave everything behind, her family, her homeland, and for whom?
 For a stranger, for a person whose character and way of thinking she does not know, for a family who will perhaps only look at her with jealousy, but in the best case with suspicion.